c3rb3ru5d3d53c/binlex/README.md

 2. Add `pub mod example;` to `src/processors/mod.rs`.
 3. Add the registration to `PROCESSOR_REGISTRATIONS`, for example `vec![vex::registration(), example::registration()]`.
 4. Extend `ProcessorSelection` with `Example` if you want it selectable from `binlex --processors`.
-5. Build `binlex` and `binlex-processor`, then enable the processor in config or with `--processors example`.
+5. Build `binlex` and a dedicated worker binary such as `binlex-processor-example`, then enable the processor in config or with `--processors example`.

 Notes:
 - `Processor::request` is the typed execution entrypoint used by `inline`, `ipc`, and `http`.